La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 In these examples, **pe la .paris.** is attached to the whole noun **le pa pendo be do be'o** and to the whole noun **le pu plicru be do bei le pa plise be'o**.

+In these two examples, your friend has some relation to Paris (maybe, he/she is from Paris).

 Compare it to:

 > **le pa pendo be do pe la .paris. cu stati**